 A report is a subset of your payments data, providing granular transaction-level information extracted to a csv file.
 You can base a report on a template, which defines the filters you want to apply to the data when the report is generated and the columns you want to include in the report.
 A report definition can be saved as a template, so that your reporting criteria are available the next time you want to generate an identical report.

 To generate a report, simply choose a template, modify the date range if needed and click Generate Report.
+If desired, you can also define a schedule that will automatically create the report every day, week or month.
 You will be notified by email when a report is ready for download.

 Maximum Number of Reports

 You can generate up to 40 reports per day and fetch up to a year of data.

 Imagine a virtual 'point of sale', where you can charge customers as if they were standing at an actual cash register.
 Our Virtual Terminal is just that!